Azerks/backend/README.md

 Processing the repositories with their languages for 100 repos took under 0.10ms but could be highly inaccurate due to the GitHub API response time and various another reason.

-There is also a env variable 'WORKERS_POOL_SIZE' that can be adjusted to increase the parallelism of the aggregations.
+There is a env variable 'WORKERS_POOL_SIZE' that can be adjusted to increase the parallelism of the aggregations.

 Its also pretty much impossible to do a stress test due to the previously mentioned reasons.